 - Free parking with access to several hiking trails

-- No pass or permit required to hike it
+- No pass or permit required

 Although legend tells of a handful of other names the mountain has been referred by over the last century, the Piestewa Peak name appears to have emerged from the “getting used to it” phase.
 Few people in Phoenix still refer to it as Squaw Peak and widespread adoption of Piestewa has taken hold.